bernardtse/uob-data-bootcamp/README.md

 ### Project 1 - Exploratory Data Analysis: Music Listening Habits on Spotify
 **Overview:**

 This project analyses changes in music listening habits over the past six years, examining impacts from the COVID-19 pandemic and TikTok’s rise.
-Using Spotify’s yearly top 100 playlists from 2017 to 2022, we collected and prepared track data, including genre, popularity, and audio features, via the Spotipy API, integrating it into a structured dataframe.
+Using Spotify’s yearly top 100 playlists from 2017 to 2022, we collected and prepared track data, including genre, popularity, and audio features, via the Spotipy library, integrating it into a structured dataframe.
 After extensive data cleaning and validation, we conducted exploratory data analysis to identify trends in song duration, genre shifts, and feature changes.
 Key findings highlight a decrease in song length, correlating with TikTok’s influence, and evolving trends in danceability, energy, and positivity.

 **Original Repository:** [https://github.com/catisf/Project-1-Group-2](https://github.com/catisf/Project-1-Group-2)